Being able to control the speed of your videos can dramatically enhance your video content.

 Whether you’re trying to make a lengthy process easier to digest, tell a captivating story, or add humor to your video, speeding up your footage can be a magic ingredient if you know how to use it, and understand how it can affect your audience.

 We’ve all been eager to learn something new, only to be met with an endlessly long, step-by-step tutorial.
-When it comes to demonstrating inherently lengthy processes — be it a software installation or a cooking recipe — speeding up your video can be great for you, and your audience.
+To demonstrate inherently lengthy processes — be it a software installation or a cooking recipe — speeding up your video can be great for you, and your audience.

 By transforming what could be an hour-long ordeal into a captivating two-minute overview, you not only make your content more palatable but also show respect for your viewers’ time.
 This is done a lot with cooking videos where you can swiftly move from prepping the ingredients to pulling a delicious dish out of the oven, all in a matter of minutes!

 While cutting an hour-long video down to 120 seconds might seem like a tall order (and might not apply to your content), we’ve seen plenty of unnecessarily long videos out there.
 Remember, most people want instructional videos to be less than 20 minutes, with a preference for 3-6 minutes long.
-Click here to find out more about video lengths
+Click here to learn more about video lengths.

 Vloggers and filmmakers will often speed up parts of a video strategically to introduce a dynamic rhythm that can make their content go from ‘good’ to ‘awesome’ quicker than you can say “FPS”.